FelixOnline/v2/content/articles/2017-6-2-why-im-voting-conservative.md

 This sort of political speech might displease a large part of the readership of this newspaper.
 After all, Corbyn is offering a manifesto that promises a lot to students including scrapping tuition fees.
 But Britain cannot afford his social economic programme.

 This election offers a real choice and two radically different visions of Britain.
-The Corbyn choice is to renege the economic achievements of the post\-Thatcher era, and build a country based on the most socialist manifesto ever proposed while simultaneously negotiating Brexit – something he will never be able to do.
+The Corbyn choice is to renege the economic achievements of the post-Thatcher era, and build a country based on the most socialist manifesto ever proposed while simultaneously negotiating Brexit – something he will never be able to do.
 Brexit will be a big enough transition and will require a united team with front bench political experience.
 I simply fail to see this successfully happening with a Labour party with tumultuous divisions on both Brexit and the Corbyn leadership.

 Theresa May can deliver the best outcome of what is a difficult situation.
 She needs the strong mandate, a 400+ MP landslide that would offer her flexibility to displease Eurosceptic MPs.
 This will be key when parliament votes on the negotiation outcome.
 Delaying the next general election from 2020 originally to 2022 guarantees that the settlement Theresa May gets will become law.